 Camping that’s close-ish to town

-Known for their excellent hospitality, All Seasons Holiday Park (pictured above) was recently voted New Zealand’s Most Hospitable holiday park.
-Besides the commonly found accommodation options, All Seasons is a pet-friendly accommodation Rotorua option with three fully fenced campsites, perfect for keeping your dog safe and happy.
+Known for their excellent hospitality, All Seasons Holiday Park (pictured above) was voted New Zealand’s Most Hospitable holiday park.
+Besides the commonly found accommodation options, All Seasons is a pet-friendly option with three fully fenced campsites, perfect for keeping your dog safe and happy.
 A 100-metre walk takes you to Lake Rotorua for boating, fishing and other water sports.

 Lake Tikitapu is one of Rotorua’s favourite lakes.
 It’s popular for swimming, boating, fishing, kayaking, stand-up paddle (SUP) boarding, and BBQs and picnics.
 There’s also a beautiful 5km walking trail around the lake, and you’re just a five-minute drive from the new Te Pūtake o Tawa mountain bike hub for instant access to the mountain biking trail network (and rental bikes if you don’t bring yours) in the world-famous Whakarewarewa Forest.